 ndb_join_pushdownserver system variable.
 See also the description of the status variables referenced in the previous paragraph, as well as Section 188.8.131.52, “The ndbinfo counters Table”.

 Improved default values for data node configuration parameters.
 In order to provide more resiliency to environmental issues and better handling of some potential failure scenarios, and to perform more reliably with increases in memory and other resource requirements brought about by recent improvements in join handling by

-NDB, the default values for a number of MySQL Cluster data node configuration parameters have been changed.
+NDB, the default values for a number of NDB Cluster data node configuration parameters have been changed.
 The parameters and changes are described in the following list:

 HeartbeatIntervalDbDb: Default increased from 1500 ms to 5000 ms.

 ArbitrationTimeout: Default increased from 3000 ms to 7500 ms.

 TimeBetweenEpochsTimeout: Now effectively disabled by default (default changed from 4000 ms to 0).

 SharedGlobalMemory: Default increased from 20 MB to 128 MB.